 While my mother’s family is not from that region (her family migrated from Ludhiana in Eastern Punjab), Lucknow’s cuisine has had a far reaching impact on the food of Muslims in the sub-continent.

-There are many variations of tahri.
-The recipe I shared is a very simple one that includes potatoes.
-When I shared the photo of Instagram, it was great to hear how people grew up with so many different variations of tahri.
+When I shared a photo of tahri on Instagram, it was great to hear how so many people grew up with different variations of the dish.
 My friend, Pooja whose family comes from Sindh, grew up with a version of sweet tahri that she wrote beautifully about for NPR.
 Another reader’s family would prepare it from meat leftover from the night before.
-I had no idea that tahri was this popular and that every family had their own version.

-My mother says that tahri is a classic summer dish that can be enjoyed with a little side of green chutney.
-I also enjoy it with yogurt and a couple of teaspoons of my favorite Sambal chili paste.
-Given how easy it is to prepare and comforting to eat, I am a little shocked that it took me so long to cook and share it on the blog.
+For my mother, tahri is a classic summer dish that is best enjoyed with a side of green chutney.
+I personally enjoy it with yogurt, and a couple of teaspoons of Sambal chili paste.
+Given how easy it is to prepare, I am a little shocked that it took me so long to share it on the blog.
 But here it is, and I hope it will become an everyday go-to for you in the same way it has for me.